Huntingdon railway station: Facilities

 There are toilet facilities at the station, as well as shelters on all platforms.
-The combined newsagent and buffet on the London-bound platform closed in August 2017, and new tenants are being sought.
+The combined newsagent and buffet on the London-bound platform closed in August 2017.
 Vending machines are available on both platforms.

 There is a taxi rank directly outside the entrance to the London-bound platforms.
 A considerable amount of parking space is provided adjacent to both platforms.